swapnil96/Convex-hull/README.md

 There is a method named [Quickhull](https://en.wikipedia.org/wiki/Quickhull).
 The steps are mentioned in the wikipedia page.

-I have used this [blog](http://thomasdiewald.com/blog/?p=1888) to understand the algorithm and implemented it myself.
+<del>I have used this [blog](http://thomasdiewald.com/blog/?p=1888) to understand the algorithm and implemented it myself.</del>

+Seems like the above link was dead, luckily found the archieved version of that [here](https://web.archive.org/web/20170905032455/http://thomasdiewald.com/blog/?p=1888)

+Also have added the pdf version of that blog, just in case it disappears again !!

 # Algorithm